 Product Page Optimization

-Here again, the work on SEO-optimized product page starts with the right set of keywords.
+Here again, the work on an SEO-optimized product page starts with the right set of keywords.
 Keywords with high search volume are to be used in 4 places on the product page

 - Tags – Title, H1, H2, and H3